 To have good sex that isn’t kinky, I had to first free myself from the idea that only BDSM sex would be satisfying for me.
 After playing exclusively kinky and submissive for a long time, this was initially unsettling.
 I don’t mean that it was difficult for me to be active during sex, because even as a Sub, it was part of the role to entertain my Dom.
 What was unfamiliar was that there was no power dynamic.
 I used to think that I had to think the least and could only completely let go when I was submissive.
 Later, the assumption added that I could only get what I wanted if I was dominant and subdued the other person.
 Only then would exactly what turns me on happen.

-The fantastic insight was: If sex happens without a power imbalance, I can do both: turn my head off and stop thinking about what I’m doing.
+The fantastic insight was: If sex happens without a power dynamic, I can do both: turn my head off and stop thinking about what I’m doing.
 And in the same way, direct and take what I want.
 That’s the greatest satisfaction of non-kinky sex for me.
 When he’s good, he’s casual, spontaneous and self-perpetuating.
 Of course, this doesn’t work for everyone.
 Especially when sexual arousal is strongly linked to BDSM tendencies, it becomes difficult to generate it without triggers.
 Sex without a clear exchange of power can be a new experience.
 We know Switchers who can play both up and down.
-If you can have sex both with and without a power imbalance, the possibilities increase.
+If you can have sex both with and without a power dynamic, the possibilities increase.

 I also believe that at the beginning, you shouldn’t dictate a direction between a Kinkster and a Vanilla.
 Neither saying “our sex will remain Vanilla” nor expressing the desire “we will definitely explore BDSM from time to time” is advisable.
 Because both create pressure and expectations.
 If your partner knows what you’re into, even if it’s just the first two-thirds of your preferences, they will incorporate this knowledge into your sex life.
 Consciously or unconsciously.